 4. Education and Training of Medicines360 Staff

 A critical element of our Compliance Program is education and training.
-Medicines360 is committed to implementing programs to effectively and timely communicate our directives and guidance to affected personnel.
-New personnel will receive such training as part of their initial training and existing personnel are expected to receive compliance training on periodic basis.
+Medicines360 is committed to implementing programs to communicate our directives and guidance to affected personnel in an effective and timely manner.
+New personnel will receive such training as part of their onboarding and existing personnel receive compliance training on at least an annual basis.
 Moreover, Medicines360 will review and update its training programs periodically, as well as identify additional areas of training on an ongoing basis.

 5. Internal Lines of Communication

-We expect Medicines360 employees, officers and directors to promptly report suspected, planned or actual violations of our commercially-related directives and guidelines and/or laws which govern our commercialization activities.
+We expect Medicines360 Representatives to promptly report suspected, planned or actual violations of our commercially-related directives and guidelines and/or laws which govern our commercialization activities.
 We encourage reports to be made to a supervisor, manager, or directly to the Chief Compliance Officer.
-If these individuals are not available or if the reporter prefers, reports of violations, including those from outside the company, may be made on an anonymous basis via Ethicspoint, Medicines360's Compliance and Ethics toll-free phone line.
-The Ethicspoint Hotline is available 24 hours a day, 7 days a week by calling (844) 239-0562 or at http://medicines360.ethicspoint.com.
+If these individuals are not available or if the reporter prefers, reports of violations, including those from outside the company, may be made on an anonymous basis via Ethicspoint, Medicines360's Compliance and Ethics third party provider.
+The toll-free Ethicspoint Hotline is available 24 hours a day, 7 days a week at (844) 239-0562.
+Individuals may also file an anonymous report via the online portal, which can be accessed at http://medicines360.ethicspoint.com.

-We also encourage our employees, officers, and agents to ask questions about any activity where they are unclear about a potential violation or application of our Compliance Program.
-Questions may be posed through any of the established channels.
+We also encourage Company Representatives to ask questions about any activity where they are unclear about a potential violation or application of our Compliance Program.
+Questions may be posed through any of the established channels described above.

 Acts of retaliation or retribution against an employee or officer who in good faith reports a potential, suspected, planned or actual violation or application of our directives and guidelines and/or laws which govern our commercialization activities are not permitted and will be dealt with appropriately.